NinaNikolova/softuni-react/README.md

 In the server directory `server` you can run:
 ### `node server.js` - to start the SoftUni Practice Server /Softuni/ on http://localhost:3030

+## deployment
-## deployment - link of the project only front-end without server:
+link of the project /only front-end without server and database/: https://unasiposvetasdeca-7df14.firebaseapp.com/

-https://unasiposvetasdeca-7df14.firebaseapp.com/
+##  Technologies:

-## The  project use a lot of technologies: React, React-router-dom, JS, HTML, CSS, React-Bootsrap...
+The  project use a lot of technologies: React, React-router-dom, JS, HTML, CSS, React-Bootsrap...